2140B-675 McDermot Ave

 Transplant information is collected at specific intervals throughout the transplant course.
 The type of data collected is determined by the various registries that set reporting standards.

-Data provides physicians with the ability to look at factors affecting transplant outcome, morbidity and mortality, thus allowing for continual improvement in transplant outcomes and patient care.
+Data provides physicians with the ability to look at factors affecting transplant outcomes, morbidity, and mortality, thus allowing for continual improvement in transplant outcomes and patient care.

 You may be eligible to join if you are between 17 and 35 years old and meet certain health criteria.